saul/cvar-unhide-s2/cvarlist.md

 mat_print_textures_size | devonly | Print loaded textures in ascending size order.
 Takes an optional substring as an argument. mat_print_textures_size_in_memory | devonly | Print loaded textures in ascending size order as they are in memory.
-Takes an optional substring as an argument. mat_reinitmaterials | devonly | Reinitializes all loaded materials, reloading their shaders. mat_reloadmaterials | devonly | Reloads all materials.
-Takes an optional substring as an argument. mat_reloadshaders | devonly | Reloads all shaders.
+Takes an optional substring as an argument. mat_reinitmaterials | devonly | Reinitializes all loaded materials, reloading their shaders. mat_reloadshaders | devonly | Reloads all shaders.
 Takes optional substrings of shader names to recompile as arguments. mat_reset_material_costs | devonly | Reset material cost heuristic mat_set_shader_quality | devonly | Force shader quality setting (valid values are 0 or 1)